 Our first stop today will be County Meath.
 Trim Castle.
 The largest Anglo-Norman castle in Ireland.
 Hugh de Lacy and his son Walter built it over a 30-year period and finished it in 1206.
 Trim Castle was also a film location for the movie "Braveheart".

 Continue on through the lake region of Cavan and briefly cross the border into Fermanagh in Northern Ireland and along the shores of Lough Erne Upper and Lough Erne Lower to visit Belleek Pottery, one of the oldest potteries in the world, and has been in operation since 1857.

 Cross the border back into Donegal in the Republic of Ireland and travel on to Lough Eske.
 Enjoy a leisurely afternoon on the grounds of Lough Eske Castle.
 Tonight you will overnight and dine in Lough Eske Castle Hotel and Spa.
 After dinner, you might like to retire to the Gallery Bar for a nightcap before bed.

 Leisurely morning on the grounds of Lough Eske Castle Hotel and Spa.
 Depart for the historic fortified walled city of Derry/Londonderry City.
-This historic fortified walled city is located on the River Foyle in Northern Ireland.
 The city fortifications are amongst the best preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.

 Afternoon guided walking tour of the historic walls with a local guide.
 The city walls are up to 8 metres (26 feet) in height and in places are 9 metres (29 feet) wide.